 About Mumbai

 A: Our quality of life in Mumbai is probably much better than back in London!
-We have an apartment and driver provided by the company making it easier to get around.
-Food and eating out is inexpensive and Mumbai is a very cosmopolitan city with lots to offer an explorer such as myself.
-People are also much more friendly than back home and it is easy to make friends with other expats through various conduits.
+We have an apartment and driver provided by the company, making it easier to get around.
+Food and eating out is inexpensive, and Mumbai is a very cosmopolitan city with lots to offer an explorer such as myself.
+People are also much friendlier than they were back home, and it is easy to make friends with other expats through various means.

 Q: Any negatives?
 What do you miss most about home?

-A: It is no secret that Mumbai is filled with appalling poverty and it hurts me to see people having to work so desperately hard to only earn a dollar a day.
-It is not the cleanest of cities and you always have to be wary of sanitation.
-Sights of rubbish filled train tracks, pavements and beaches are always distressing to me – I always want to go and clean it up!
-I miss UK supermarkets (especially Waitrose) and the ability to buy foreign ingredients really easily.
-Choice is much more limited here in India.
+A: It is no secret that Mumbai is filled with appalling poverty, and it hurts me to see people having to work so desperately hard to earn only a dollar a day.
+It is not the cleanest of cities, and you always have to be wary of sanitation.
+Sights of rubbish-filled train tracks, pavements and beaches are always distressing to me – I always want to go and clean it up!
+I miss UK supermarkets (especially Waitrose) and the ability to buy foreign ingredients really easily, but my choices are much more limited here in India.
 I also miss the BBC.

 Q: Is Mumbai safe?
 Are there any areas expats should avoid?

 A: In general, India is very safe – Mumbai more so than northern cities such as Delhi and Jaipur.
-I never feel unsafe although one should always be wary when walking alone at night (which seldom happens – I always have a car).
+I never feel unsafe, although I should always be wary when walking alone at night (which seldom happens – I always have a car).
 The Delhi rape case has recently highlighted underlying problems between the sexes in this country, which we can not afford to ignore.
-Theft/burglary is very rare but there are areas where pickpocketing can happen – such as at busy tourist sites.
+Theft/burglary is very rare, but there are areas where pickpocketing can happen, such as busy tourist sites.

 Q: How would you rate the public transport?
 What are the different options?
 Do you need to own a car?